(561) 630-8530

 How do I request my medical records?

 You have the right to request a copy of your medical records.
-Call our office at (561) 630-8530 or complete an Authorization to Release Medical Information form, available on our Forms page.
+To get started, call our office at (561) 630-8530.
+We will walk you through the process and provide the necessary authorization form.
 Please allow time for processing.
 A fee may apply for record preparation and copying.